chuyingzhu/spotify-data/README.md

 # spotify-data
-Some Spotify data analysis.
+Data analysis and visualization on some Spotify data.
 Includes some useful functions in R for:
 * Randomization Tests
 * Confidence Interval Calculation
 * Bootstrapping